Mind Poison

 Reddit is My Happy Place

 I’m always confused when people shit-post about Reddit, since I’ve had the most positive interactions with other Internet users there than any other social media site.
 Based on my seven years on it, I’m pretty sure there are more serious, intelligent, and helpful people hanging out on Reddit than on Twitter, Facebook, and Instagram.
-Where else can you find actual scientists or engineers or IT professionals or artists or authors or whatever your interest area is, ask them a question, and get a serious answer?
-Why don’t you check it out today?
+Where… Continue Reading Reddit is My Happy Place

 Threatdown, Human Species Edition: Climate Change vs Religion